What is Push Down Accounting?

 - If an entity chooses to apply pushdown accounting, the separate financial statements of the acquiree are to be adjusted to reflect the new basis of accounting adopted by the acquirer to measure the identifiable assets acquired and liabilities assumed.

-- In case the acquirer is not required to follow acquisition accounting, the acquiree should adjust its books to reflect the amounts at which the acquirer would have recognized the assets acquired and liabilities assumed, had it applied acquisition accounting.
+- Suppose the acquirer is not required to follow acquisition accounting.
+In that case, the acquiree should adjust its books to reflect the amounts the acquirer would have recognized the assets acquired and liabilities assumed had it applied acquisition accounting.

-- Since in pushdown accounting, the acquiree is considered a new reporting entity for accounting purposes, retained earnings of the acquiree are eliminated.
+- Since in pushdown accounting, the acquiree is considered a new reporting entity for accounting purposes, retained earnings are eliminated.
 The amount of adjustment to bring the book value of the acquiree to the fair value is recognized in the additional paid-in capital of the acquiree.

 #1 – Goodwill